Why Dunkin' Donuts Is Removing 'Donuts' From Its Name

 Many things have changed, but the name has been the same.

-That could change.
+That is going to change.
 The company has been testing a name change to “Dunkin’” for about a year now, and there are already some restaurants which do not contain the word “Donuts” on their store signs.
+According to a press release, that change will go company-wide starting in January 2019.

-According to a release by Dunkin’ Donuts, the company intends to continue testing this brand change.
+In a previous release by Dunkin’ Donuts, the company said it intended to continue testing this brand change.
 That testing will start in a familiar location -- Quincy, Mass., where the first Dunkin’ Donuts opened.

 That’s not the only thing that’s changing, either.
 Dunkin’ Donuts says it wants to focus on improving and changing seven other aspects.
 They are: